Make sure you have an exit strategy for getting your family to safety in the event of a deadly house fire.

 Within the rogue’s gallery of catastrophe that might befall a typical American family, little is more destructive than a devastating house fire.
 The only saving grace might be that these fires often start while everyone is away from the home, keeping the situation from becoming unimaginably worse.

 There are half a dozen simple household precautions that can prevent unimaginable tragedy.
 In the case of house fires, proper gear and preparation demonstrably save lives.
 Smoke and carbon monoxide detectors are cheap and reliable.
 There is literally no excuse for not having them regardless of your station in life.
 The simplest sorts run on replaceable batteries and are available at any box store for a modest cost.
-Their ear-piercing shrieks are sufficient to awaken even the heaviest of sleepers and they let you know, typically in the middle of the night, when their batteries need to be changed.
+Their ear-piercing shrieks are sufficient to awaken even the heaviest of sleepers.
+They let you know, typically in the middle of the night, when their batteries need to be changed.
 Devices from Kidde (kidde.com) and First Alert (firstalert.com) are great places to start.

 For greater convenience, detectors and alarms can be wired into an existing electrical system.
 These detectors all sport a battery backup and, though more expensive, require less attention.
 However, you should test all alarms monthly and replace them every 10 years.